allanmc0913/364final/README.md

 # Pip Modules
 Here are the following pip modules to install that haven't been already used in a class session.

-1.  `import requests_oauthlib` is need for the Twitter Search API
+1.  `import requests_oauthlib` is needed for the Twitter Search API